How to Volunteer at Native Animal Rescue

 *Children who are 16 and 17 can volunteer if the parent or guardian provides written permission.

-*Children who are under 16 can volunteer in they are accompanied by an adult.
+*Children who are under 16 can volunteer if they are accompanied by an adult.

-Many types of volunteer activities are available.
-After looking over the following brief descriptions of current volunteer activities, please complete the on-line volunteer application form.
+Many types of volunteer activities are available, but some of them are seasonal and only available in the spring and/or summer.
+After looking over the following brief descriptions of our volunteer activities, please complete the online volunteer application form.

-Animal care.
+Animal care shifts.
 Feed animals, clean cages, and receive incoming animals at NAR on 17th Avenue.
 Each shift is three to four hours long, on the same day and time each week.
 We will provide four hours of training and supervised instruction as needed.
-Training for Animal Care begins in March.
+You must take the Animal Care Training in April to volunteer for a shift.
 The season lasts from May through August.

 Data Entry.
 Enter the information from the animal intake sheets into a specialized computer program.
 Each shift is two to three hours long, on the same day each week.
 We will teach you on the job.